David R. Porter: Career

 Porter also subsequently helped to promote the extension of the transcontinental railroad through Texas, becoming an associate in the incorporation of the New Mexican Railway Company in 1860.

 A vocal opponent of the secession of southern states from the Union, Porter's views were shared by his son, Horace Porter, who distinguished himself in battle during the American Civil War, first as a lieutenant colonel and then as a general.
 As aide-de-camp to General Grant, the younger Porter was present to witness the surrender of General Lee, and later wrote a book that has been described as the definitive account of the events at Appomattox Court House.

 Illness, death and interment

 Falling ill after attending a church meeting in Harrisburg during the winter of 1866-1867, Porter's health continued to decline over a period of several months.
-He died on August 6, 1867 at the age of 78, and was buried in the Harrisburg Cemetery.
+He died on August 6, 1867, at the age of 78, and was buried in the Harrisburg Cemetery.

 Legacy

+Portersville, Pennsylvania, originally named Stewartsville, is believed to have been renamed in honor of Governor Porter when the town applied for a post office between 1826-1828.
+However, Porter was not sworn into office until 1839, and he is the first (and only) of his namesake to serve as Governor of Pennsylvania.

 Porter Street in Philadelphia is named in his honor.
 His grandson William Wagener Porter was a prominent Philadelphia attorney and legal author.